DREADNOUGHT TO TRIDENT

 The flag of the Lord High Admiral dates from the sixteenth century, if not earlier, and it has existed in a number of forms.
 Prior to the establishment of a unified Ministry of Defense, it was used by the Board of Admiralty (to which the Crown had delegated the powers of Lord High Admiral).
 When the Board was abolished, Queen Elizabeth II resumed the title of Lord High Admiral and nowadays she alone is entitled to fly this flag.
 It is also flown by all RN warships for their launching ceremonies.

 The RN's current rank flags (other than the UJ) were previously flown only by flag officers of the White Squadron; when the White Ensign became the sole naval ensign of the UK, they became the rank flags for all admirals.
-At first, the rear-admiral's flag had two disks side by side in the first quarter; the current design was adopted in 1898.
+At first, the rear-admiral's flag had two disks side by side in the first quarter; the current designs were adopted in 1898.
 Until recently, there were two versions of the commodore's broad pennant: one with no disk in the first quarter for the rank of Commodore 1st Class and one with the disk in the first quarter for the rank of Commodore 2nd Class.
 When the two ranks were combined the broad pennant without the disk was dropped.
 The Commodore, Royal Naval Reserve, has a broad pennant with a blue cross and no disk.
 The Commodore, Royal Fleet Auxiliary Service, has a blue broad pennant with the RFAS anchor badge inside a rope circle.

 Credits: Several UK members of the FOTW Mailing List provided the information and images on which these illustrations are based.
 Special thanks go to Graham Bentram, David Prothero and Roy Stilling for answering many questions relating to these ensigns, jacks and flags.
 I relied on the United Kingdom section of Graham's excellent site, World Flags Database, for such details as the correct design of the anchors of the RFAS and RMAS flags.